 - Excavate area

 The first step to laying a gravel driveway, path or similar is to find out how firm the ground is underfoot (or car!).
 If the ground is too soft or there are soft spots then parking cars and leaving heavy objects in one spot constantly will cause depressions and sink holes in the ground.

-We use the same principle as designated by the building regulations for foundations and get a 50mm x 50mm square timber peg and a lump or club hammer.
-See our Foundations DIY How To Project for this.
+To test the ground we use the same principle as designated by the building regulations for foundations and get a 50mm x 50mm square timber peg about 600mm in length and a lump or club hammer.

-From the surface of the proposed drive you will have approximately 200mm of material forming the driveway, so as an exploratory measure dig down 200mm for an area of about a square metre.
-Drive a 50 x 50mm peg in here and if it is hard to do after 150mm (6 inches) then the ground is firm enough for your driveway.
-You can now excavate out the full area of your drive.
+From the surface of the proposed path or driveway you will have approximately 200mm of material forming the driveway (150mm sub base, 50mm topping), so as an exploratory measure dig down 200mm for an area of about a square metre and then drive the 50 x 50mm peg in and if it is hard to do after 150mm (6 inches) then the ground is firm enough for your driveway or path.
+You can now excavate out the full area.

 Admittedly this base structure can be "topped up" from time to time, but a little time and effort spent now can save a great deal later on.
 This does not apply to patio bases where you will not be able to get to the sub base later so it’s vital you fill all soft spots at this stage.